dispet/book-shop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

+## Task N: 1

+1.init git repo.
+2.init new project with ng/cli new command.

+## Task N: 2(Components)

+1.added many components.
+2.used @ViewChild, @Input, @Output, *ngIf, *ngFor, ngOnInit, (click), eventemmiter.
+3.add logics of adding to cart, in(de)creasing the emount of orders, deleting orders.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.